 Although there might be significant differences based on only one factor (for example, perhaps customers between the age of 30-40 have a 50% higher CLV than any other group, regardless of gender or physical location), the best way to narrow your focus is to combine a number of factors to develop a picture of your ideal buyer based on many different data points.
-For example, you might discover that a customer type with the highest overall CLV is a 30-40 year old male who lives within 50 miles of Los Angeles.
+For example, you might discover that a customer segment with the highest overall CLV is a 30-40 year old male who lives within 50 miles of Los Angeles.

 In addition to demographic information that you have about your existing customers, you also have access to lots of behavioral data that you can use to identify profitable customer segments.
 For example, you can use the customer information in your database to learn about each customer’s purchasing frequency, purchase amounts and preferred product types.

 Although your instinct may be to search for customers who have high order values or frequency, it’s important to look at the whole picture.
 A customer with a high frequency and a low order value might not be as valuable as someone with a lower frequency but a much higher order value.
-You are looking for the golden combination of factors, so you’d be wise to calculate the full CLV of several different types of customers with distinct buying habits and pair these insights with demographic information.
+You are looking for the golden combination of factors, so you’d be wise to calculate the full CLV of several different customer segments with distinct buying habits and pair these insights with demographic information.

 If you’re running a partner or affiliate program, or if you’re tracking referral information for new customers (i.e., by asking them, “How did you hear about us?”), you can investigate differences in CLV between customers who came from different referral sources.